yujiri8/yujiri.xyz/reviews/halo.md

 * *Even* more health.
 You can empty multiple entire clips of DMR ammo into them without misses.

 * They aim their cannons at your feet, which means you don't avoid all damage by stepping to the side.
-Combined with the ridiculous amount of splash damage Fuel Rod-type shots have in this game, this makes it difficult to avoid dying against a Hunter even at range even if you focus on evading and jump over every shot.
+Combined with the ridiculous amount of splash damage Fuel Rod-type attacks have in this game, this makes it difficult to avoid dying against a Hunter even at range even if you focus on evading and jump over every shot.

 In Halo 2, a pair of Hunters was seemingly an impossible opposition to defeat alone.
 In Reach, you have to fight a pair of them *with an invincible ally* who draws fire for you - and plenty of good cover and good weapons around - and it's *still* one of the hardest and most frustrating parts of the game.
 Hunters in Reach are bonkers overpowered and not fun.
 Thankfully you can run past every other encounter with them.